TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 <br/>

 ### The `count` method
-This method returns an integer representing the number of items within the calling object that meet the condition(s) set forth in the block that you pass.
+This method returns an integer representing the number of items within the array or hash that meet the condition(s) set forth in the block that you pass.
 Like `each`, this method takes a block with one parameter (or two - key and value - when called on a hash).